Avaiga/conferences/README.md

 Taipy is a Python library for creating Business Applications.
 More information on our [website](https://www.taipy.io).

-[Conferences](https://github.com/Avaiga/demo-production-planning) is a full application showing how Taipy Core and Taipy Gui can work together to build a minimalist but powerful application.
-This demo shows the fundamental mathematical optimization problem of “Production Planning”.
-The goal is to minimize costs while fulfilling product demand and satisfying capacity constraints.
-Some of the constraints can be modified, resulting in different scenarios.
-For each scenario, different graphical representations are provided.
+[Conferences](https://github.com/Avaiga/conferences) is a collection of folders and notebooks used for conferences.
+In each folder, you can find Notebooks that were used to illustrate Taipy (Core and GUI).
+All the information needed can be found in the Notebooks.

 ### Demo Type
 - **Level**: Moderate
 - **Topic**: Taipy-GUI, Taipy-Core
 - **Components/Controls**:
-  - Taipy GUI: selector, chart, toggle, slider, expandable, table
+  - Taipy GUI: selector, chart, toggle, slider, expandable, table, map
-  - Taipy Core: datanode, pipeline, scenario
+  - Taipy Core: datanode, pipeline, scenario, caching

 ## How to run